MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/active-directory-security-group.md

 ## Known limitations when the Active Directory security groups feature is used

-Before you enable the **Active Directory security groups** feature, it's important that you be aware of the following known limitations.
+Before you enable the **Active Directory security groups** feature, it's important that you are aware of the following known limitations.
 Several of the limitations affect internal control and auditing.

 - Segregation of duty reporting doesn't consider these role assignments.
 - No database logging can be done for these role assignments.